adarnimrod/ssl-ca/README.rst

     cd ssl-ca
     sudo make install

-The dependencies are openssl and a POSIX shell.
+The only dependency is openssl.

 Usage
 -----

 To start a new CA ::

+    $ mkdir mycerts
+    $ cd mycerts
-    $ ssl-ca init workca
+    $ ssl-ca init

-This will create a new directory with the directory structure and an example configuration file. **Remember to change the configuration in the config file.**
+This will create a new directory with the directory structure and a configuration file **Remember to change the configuration in the config file.**

 To generate a new CA key and certificate (inside the new directory)::